 I’ve been covering inventory and marketplace management tools for over ten years.
 It’s rare that I come across software that does something different to the rest.

-But recently I discovered a product called eCommHub (now HubLogix).
+But recently I discovered a product called HubLogix.
 It provides the typical features you find in this type of software – inventory management, integration with popular stores and marketplaces, shipment tracking, and so on.
 Those are great features, but not unique.

-What is unique about eCommHub is that they are integrated with thousands, yes thousands, of suppliers.
-By that I mean manufacturers, wholesalers, drop shippers and other “vendors”, as they call them.
-I’ve not seen any others in this industry tackle the problem of supplier integration with anything like the scale or depth offered by eCommHub.
+What is unique about HubLogix is that they are integrated with thousands, yes thousands, of suppliers.
+By that I mean manufacturers, wholesalers, dropshippers and other “vendors”, as they call them.
+I’ve not seen any others in this industry tackle the problem of supplier integration with anything like the scale or depth offered by HubLogix.

-In this article, I’ll tell you a lot more about eCommHub and how they tackle the problem of supplier integration and automation.
+In this article, I’ll tell you a lot more about HubLogix and how they tackle the problem of supplier integration and automation.

 Most sellers don’t get excited by shipping and fulfillment – and with good reason.
 It’s time-consuming, messy, repetitive and inconvenient.
 Great sourcing and marketing translate directly into profits, but fulfilling orders seems like a necessary evil.